Premchand: Early life

-After his father was posted to Jamania in the mid-1890s, Dhanpat Rai enrolled at the Queen's College at Banaras as a day scholar.
+After his father was posted to Zamania in the mid-1890s, Dhanpat Rai enrolled at the Queen's College at Banaras as a day scholar.
 In 1895, he was married at the age of 15, while still studying in the ninth grade.
 The match was arranged by his maternal step-grandfather.
 The girl was from a rich landlord family and was older than Premchand, who found her quarrelsome and not good-looking.

 His father died in 1897 after a long illness.
 He managed to pass the matriculation exam with second division (below 60% marks).
-However, only the students with first division were given fee concessions at the Queen's College.
-He then sought admission at the Central Hindu School, but was unsuccessful because of his poor arithmetic skills.
+However, only the students with the first division were given fee concessions at the Queen's College.
+He then sought admission at the Central Hindu School but was unsuccessful because of his poor arithmetic skills.
 Thus, he had to discontinue his studies.
 He then obtained an assignment to coach an advocate's son in Banaras at a monthly salary of five rupees.
 He used to reside in a mud cell over the advocate's stables and used to send 60% of his salary back home.
 Premchand read a lot during these days.
-After racking up several debts, in 1899, he once went to a bookshop to sell one of his collected books.
-There, he met the headmaster of a missionary school at Chunar, who offered him a job as a teacher, at a monthly salary of ₹18.
+After racking up several debts, in 1899, he went to a bookshop to sell one of his collected books.
+There, he met the headmaster of a missionary school at Chunar, who offered him a job as a teacher at a monthly salary of ₹18.
 He also took up the job of tutoring a student at a monthly fee of ₹5.

 In 1900, Premchand secured a job as an assistant teacher at the Government District School, Bahraich, at a monthly salary of ₹20.
 Three months later, he was transferred to the District School in Pratapgarh, where he stayed in an administrator's bungalow and tutored his son.

-Dhanpat Rai first wrote under the pseudonym "Nawab Rai".
 His first short novel was Asrar-e-Ma'abid ("Secrets of God's abode", Devasthan Rahasya in Hindi), which explores corruption among the temple priests and their sexual exploitation of poor women.
-The novel was published in a series in the Banaras-based Urdu weekly Awaz-e-Khalk from 8 October 1903 to February 1905.
+The novel was published in a series in the Banaras-based Urdu weekly Awaz-e-Khalq from 8 October 1903 to February 1905.
 Literary critic Siegfried Schulz states that "his inexperience is quite evident in his first novel", which is not well-organized, lacks a good plot and features stereotyped characters.
-Prakash Chandra Gupta calls it an "immature work", which shows a tendency to "see life only black or white".
+Prakash Chandra Gupta calls it an "immature work", which shows a tendency to "see life only in black or white".